aaronbieber/dotfiles/README.md

 # All Hail Dotfiles

 These are my UNIX-y configuration files, known colloquially as "dotfiles" because most of them begin with a period (a "dot").
-These configurations are also used in OS X, so not all of them are even applicable to Linux (such as `.slate`), but linking them shouldn't hurt.
+These configurations are used in OS X, so some may not be applicable or may not work properly at all in other environments.
+Most should work in flavors of Linux, though.

 *Important note:* These are my personal configuration files, which are in a constant state of change as I develop my environment across several systems.
 I